n8mob/n8mob.github.io/_posts/2026-05-08-door-lock-puzzles.md

 tags: [MAGiE, devlog, gamedev]
 ---

-And if you've heard me go on and on about MAGiE, you may remember that after implementing the basic game I got stumped for puzzle content.
+If you've heard me go on and on about MAGiE, you may remember that after implementing the basic game I got stumped for puzzle content.
 So, I drafted a story about Proti and Hepi, two young teenagers who live in an apartment complex connected to a mall and also to their school.

 One day, Proti and Hepi were at the mall, a very exciting series of events led to them getting captured by robots and thrown into Mall Jail.